Rank of a Matrix

 - Multiplying a row by a scalar and then adding it to the other row.

-To find the rank of a matrix:
+Here are the steps to find the rank of a matrix.

 - Convert the matrix into Echelon form using row/column transformations.